-All course proposals, including new courses, alterations, and course changes, must
+All course proposals, including new courses and course changes, must

 be submitted through CIMS at:

-Directions for using CIMS are posted here.
+Read directions for using CIMS are posted on the CIMS webpage.
 Get access by using your Login credentials, typed in all lowercase.
-When entering in each field

 New Course Proposals